FraunhoferIWES/foxes-opt/README.md

 # foxes-opt

-## _under construction, not yet ready to use.
-Please stay tuned..._

 The package *foxes-opt* provides optimization functionality for the *Farm Optimization and eXtended yield Evaluation Software* [foxes](https://github.com/FraunhoferIWES/foxes) and is based on the optimization interface [iwopy](https://github.com/FraunhoferIWES/iwopy).